Breakthrough/PySceneDetect/website/pages/cli.md

 The following arguments are global program options, and need to be applied before any commands (e.g. `detect-content`, `list-scenes`).
 They can be used to achieve performance gains for some source material with a variable loss of accuracy.

 Assuming the input video is of a high enough resolution, a significant performance gain can be achieved by sub-sampling (down-scaling) the input image by a specific integer factor (2x, 3x, 4x, 5x...).
-This is applied automatically to some degree based on the input video size, but can be overriden manually with the `-d` / `--downscale` option.
+This is applied automatically to some degree based on the input video size, but can be overridden manually with the `-d` / `--downscale` option.

 This factor represents how many pixels are "skipped" in both the x- and y- directions, effectively down-scaling the image (using nearest-neighbor sampling) by the factor specified (the new resolution being `W/factor x H/factor` if the old resolution is `W x H`).